Why is Deep Packet Inspection superior to use of proxies?

 Deep Packet Inspection, or DPI for short, does not alter the data packets in any way.
 DPI simply observes metadata in the data packets en-route, keeping track of the sessions, and making judgements based on an aggregated view.

 Proxies terminate the connection from the client and initiate a new one to the destination.
-This not only adds huge latency in TLS, but security settings in the form of connection preferences from the original client get can lost.
+This not only adds huge latency in TLS, but security settings in the form of handshake preferences from the original client can get diluted.

-No. The client applications will need no reconfiguration at all.
-Chaser's discrimiNAT firewall is a fully transparent solution operating on the outbound routes of the VPC network.
+No. The client applications will need no configuration at all.
+Chaser’s discrimiNAT firewall is a fully transparent solution operating on the outbound routes of the VPC network.

 HTTPS is in fact HTTP encapsulated in TLS. discrimiNAT is a TLS metadata inspection firewall.
 It can also deal with other application protocols encapsulated in TLS such as LDAPS, FTPS, IMAPS, POP3S and SMTPS.

 Is this for SSH or for SFTP/SCP traffic?

 SFTP and SCP work on the SSH protocol. discrimiNAT can check SSH v2 connections so wouldn’t have a problem with any subsystems that run within.

 No. Our Deep Packet Inspection technology, or DPI for short, does not decrypt the data packets in any way.
 DPI simply observes the metadata in the data packets en-route, keeping track of the sessions, and making judgements based on an aggregated view.

 Will the client application need a substitute destination hostname?

 No. Our Deep Packet Inspection technology does not need forced routing like proxies to have the traffic pass through the filters.